Nonlinear Meta-Learning Can Guarantee Faster Rates: Main Results

 Overfitting is essential because, as highlighted in the introduction, the bias inherent in each task during meta-learning cannot be averaged out.
 Deliberate under-regularization reduces this bias at the expense of increased variance within each task.
 However, the variance in the target task may subsequently be mitigated by aggregating across multiple tasks.

 More specifically, in the regimes of gain discussed earlier, the choices of $\lambda$ in Corollary~\ref{cor:learning_rate} are consistently lower than the optimal regression choice of $\lambda_{KRR} \asymp n^{-\frac{1}{2(r \wedge 1/2)+1+p}}$\citep[see e.g.,][Theorem 1]{fischer2020sobolev} in the well-specified regime.
-This deviation from the optimal regression setting indicates overfitting, which again reveals that understanding nonlinear meta-learning is fundamentally difficult than the linear one due to the bias term. \end{rem}
+This deviation from the optimal regression setting indicates overfitting, which again reveals that understanding nonlinear meta-learning is fundamentally more difficult than the linear setting due to the bias term. {This effect is similarly observed in nonparametric kernel regression when splitting the dataset and averaging estimators trained on each split of the dataset \cite{zhang2015divide}.} \end{rem}

-\begin{rem}[Regularity beyond regression] Notice that the choice of the regularization parameter in kernel ridge regression $\lambda_{KRR}\asymp n^{-\frac{1}{2(r\wedge1/2)+1+p}}$ has no direct dependence on $\alpha$: lower values of $0<\alpha\leq 1$ yield no further benefit in regression once we assume $f_i \in \cH$, as opposed to the misspecified setting where $f_i$ lies outside $\cH$\footnote{Note, however, that $p\leq \alpha$, and therefore a small $\alpha$ means we are in the small $p$ regime (and the rates do depend on $p$).}.
+\begin{rem}[Regularity beyond regression] Notice that the choice of the regularization parameter in kernel ridge regression $\lambda_{KRR}\asymp n^{-\frac{1}{2(r\wedge1/2)+1+p}}$ has no direct dependence on $\alpha$: lower values of $0<\alpha\leq 1$ yield no further benefit in regression once we assume $f_i \in \cH$, as opposed to the misspecified setting where $f_i$ lies outside $\cH$\footnote{Note, however, that $p\leq \alpha$, and therefore a small $\alpha$ implies that we are in the small $p$ regime (and the rates do depend on $p$).}.
 By contrast, in meta-learning, we do benefit from considering $\alpha$, as $\alpha$ governs both the threshold level at which the saturation effect on large $N$ kicks in (see Remark~\ref{rem:saturation}) and the level of smoothness required for meta-learning to provide the greatest gain (See Table~\ref{tab:list_con} and associated discussion).
 Ultimately, if $\alpha \to 0$, there is no saturation effect, and the rates always match the parametric rate $O(n^{-1/2})$.
 This indicates that subspace learning is a fundamentally different problem to ridge regression. \end{rem}

-\paragraph{Characterizing $\alpha $ and $p$.} As discussed above, smaller parameters $\alpha $ and $ p$ yield faster meta-learning rates.
+\paragraph{Characterizing $\alpha$, $p$ and $r$.} As discussed above, smaller parameters $\alpha $ and $p$ and higher parameter $r$ yield faster meta-learning rates.
 The next examples yield insights on these situations.
-Throughout, recall that by \citep[Lemma 10][]{fischer2020sobolev} we have $p \leq \alpha$, i.e., $p = \alpha$ is always admissible.
+Throughout, recall that by Lemma 10 \cite{fischer2020sobolev}, we have $p \leq \alpha$, i.e., $p = \alpha$ is always admissible.